jofhatkea/js-kata-fall-2018/README.md

 The easy way to read the `.md` file is by going to your repo at github.com

 If you spot a spelling error or have something to add, please do a pull request :-)

+## Suggested solutions

+SUggested solutions for each kata will be posted at https://www.youtube.com/playlist?list=PLCx1FpZ4Dtb1cx9MFzRyHDtmiloBTGZy-